SharePoint/sp-dev-docs/docs/spfx/web-parts/known-issues.md

 MSBUILD : error MSB4132: The tools version "2.0" is unrecognized.
 Available tools versions are "4.0".
 ```

 While the console reports an error, it is safe to ignore this error.
-The dependency `bufferutil` tries to use MSBUILD to compile their tools and if not available, it uses its JavaScript tool instead, though it gives you an error.
+The dependency `bufferutil` tries to use MSBUILD to compile its tools and if they are not available, it uses its JavaScript tool instead; though it gives you an error.

 ### Phantomjs error

 In Windows, you may get the following error:

 ```
 Failed at the phantomjs-prebuilt@2.1.6 install script 'node install.js'.
 ```

-This is because `phantomjs` is not able to find python to run the script.
-To fix this issue, you will need to add python directory and the python scripts directory to the PATH system environment variable and then close and reopen a new console session.
-For example, the python folder will be where you installed python `c:\python` and the scripts folder then will be `c:\python\scripts`
+This is because **phantomjs** is not able to find Python to run the script.
+To fix this issue, you need to add the Python directory and the Python scripts directory to the PATH system environment variable and then close and reopen the console session.
+For example, the Python folder will be where you installed Python **c:\python** and the scripts folder then will be **c:\python\scripts**.

 ## Issues running gulp serve

 ### Linux/case-sensitive file systems

-If you are using a linux OS, such as Ubuntu or Fedora, you might encounter the following error when you `gulp serve`:
+If you are using a Linux OS, such as Ubuntu or Fedora, you might encounter the following error when you run `gulp serve`:

 ```
 [20:59:42] Error - typescript - node_modules/@microsoft/sp-client-base/lib/index.d.ts(37,70): error TS2307: Cannot find module './odataTypes/IOdataNavigationNodeCollection'.